cdl-geneseo/geneseo-dictionary/C/Court-Street.md

 # Court Street

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Court Street

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 Court Street (NN): street alongside Geneseo's north campus where many students live off-campus; many Greek organizations reside on/off of this street; many apartment complexes are off of this street; street that intersects Main Street, North Street, and the road that goes to Avon.
 Definition of approximately 93% of those surveyed.
 (F06) (new word) Unknown by approximately 7% of those surveyed.
 (F06) Simmington